 The Pale Fox, is a character from Marcel Griaule and Germaine Dieterlen’s eponymous book.
 Published in 1965, this anthropological study of the West African Dogon people profoundly affected the Western perception of African culture, by presenting a complex ancestral cosmogony encompassing elements from physics, astrophysics, agriculture, molecular biology, as well as mathematics and metaphysics.
 In this myth of origins, the god Ogo, the Pale Fox, embodies an inexhaustible, impatient, yet creative force.
 “This is what I’m drawn to in the figure of the fox: it is neither bad, nor good, it disturbs and alters a seemingly perfect and balanced plan.
 In that sense, the fox is an antidote to the system, acting on it from inside.”
 A meditation on order and disorder, The Pale Fox addresses the tragic side of the human species in its most basic dimension, the aspect that emerges, according to Bataille, at the moment of cutting one’s nails or putting on socks.
 Staging an impossible and fetishistic attempt of ordering thoughts and objects, the exhibition nevertheless offers its enclosed universe to the freeing potential of an insatiable fox.

 Extending from Camille Henrot’s collaboration with the Smithsonian Institution, where she held an Artist Research Fellowship during the preparation of Grosse Fatigue in 2012, The Pale Fox has been nurtured by a fruitful collaboration with the French National Museum of Natural History in Paris.
-A series of public conversations between artists, curators and scientists will take place between Bétonsalon – Center for art and research and the Museum throughout the fall.
+A series of public conversations between artists, curators and scientists will take place between Bétonsalon – Center for art and research and the Museum throughout the fall; ; it will launch with a talk between Camille Henrot and anthropologist Monique Jeudy-Ballini on September 24 at 7pm.
 An artist book co-published by Bétonsalon – Center for art and research is forthcoming in 2015.

 About Camille Henrot